FusionAuth/fusionauth-site/site/_posts/2020-11-13-securing-flutter-oauth.md

 // ...
 ```

 When you can log in, you want to be able to log out too.
-In `logoutAction` we do three things:
+In `logoutAction` we do two things:

 * Remove the access token from secure storage
-* Call out to the [FusionAuth logout endpoint](/docs/v1/tech/oauth/endpoints/#logout)
 * Set the state back to initial values

 These are all shown in the code snippet below: